-The relationship between THC and CBD is complex, but in short, CBD appears to minimize some of THC’s undesirable effects, such as paranoia, heart palpitations, and impaired thinking.
-Compared with THC in isolation, or its synthetic cousins such as Marinol, the combination of THC and CBD has much greater therapeutic value to patients.
-This phenomenon of cannabis-derived molecules working better together than they do in isolation is commonly referred to as the entourage effect.
+The relationship between THC and CBD is complex, but in short, CBD appears to minimize some of THC’s less desirable effects, such as paranoia, heart palpitations, and impaired thinking.
+A combination of THC and CBD may offer enhanced therapeutic value to patients.
+This phenomenon of cannabis-derived molecules working more synergistically together than they do in isolation is commonly referred to as the entourage effect.

-Consumers report using CBD for a huge variety of health and wellness reasons, but a lot more research is needed to determine which symptoms and ailments it works best for.
-Currently, there are more than 55 clinical trials enrolling patients to examine the effectiveness of CBD for a variety of conditions.
-Even young children can tolerate daily doses of up to 20 milligrams per kilogram of body weight.
-For a 175-pound (79.4-kilogram) adult, that’s more than 1,500 milligrams.
-The most common side effect of high-dose CBD is sleepiness.
+Consumers report using CBD for a huge variety of health and wellness reasons, but significantly more research is needed to determine the symptoms and ailments it can most successfully treat.
+Currently, 66 clinical trials are examining the effectiveness of CBD for a variety of conditions.

 Research into CBD has been conducted for the following conditions.

 Pain Relief / Anti-inflammation

-Understanding CBD’s analgesic, or pain-relieving, interactions with the ECS can shed light on CBD’s other interactions and effects.
-Importantly, the ECS participates in our bodies’ pain processing, but when CBD is introduced to our ECS, it stops the body from absorbing a pain-regulating compound known as anandamide — one of our body’s’ own natural cannabinoid molecules.
-Inhibiting the absorption of this compound shunts excess quantities into the bloodstream that in turn reduces pain.
-One study has revealed that CBD targets alpha-3 glycine receptors to suppress chronic pain and inflammation associated with dysfunctional glycine receptors, which are an important target for pain processing in the spine.
-In both humans and animal models, CBD has been shown to have a variety of anti-inflammatory properties.
+According to research, when CBD is introduced to our endocannabinoid system, it prevents the body from absorbing a pain-regulating compound known as anandamide, an endogenous cannabinoid.
+Inhibiting the absorption of this compound shunts excess quantities into the bloodstream that in turn, may reduce pain.
+CBD may also target specific spinal receptors helping to suppress pain and inflammation.
+In both human and animal models, CBD seems to have a variety of anti-inflammatory properties.

 Epilepsy and seizures